 Do note, however, that the CCRP is a voluntary process.
-All parties involved must mutually agree to participate and enter into a contractual agreement to abide and respect the decision outcome of the CCRP Panel.
+All parties involved must mutually agree to participate and enter into a contractual agreement to abide by and respect the decision outcome of the CCRP Panel.
 Of course, all parties involved should try to resolve the dispute privately at first instance.

 The CCRP is administered by an Academy of Medicine Secretariat.
 You may file your dispute online here.

 Now that you know more about Integrated Shield Plans, we hope that you’re ready to make your decision, or feel free to approach anyone in the Homage team for further advice!